FirefoxBar/HeaderEditor/README.md

 * Install node, npm or yarn.
 (It is recommended to use yarn, or the build result may be inconsistent with the release version)

-* Download source and extract
+* Clone this project, or download the source code and extract it

 * Run `yarn` or `npm install`